datastax/spark-cassandra-connector/doc/0_quick_start.md

  - For a detailed dependency list, see [project/CassandraSparkBuild.scala](../project/CassandraSparkBuild.scala)
  - For dependency versions, see [project/Versions.scala](../project/Versions.scala)

-Add the `spark-cassandra-connector` jar and its dependency jars to the following classpaths.
-**Make sure the Connector version you use coincides with your Spark version (i.e. Spark 1.2.x with Connector 1.2.x)**:

-    "com.datastax.spark" %% "spark-cassandra-connector" % Version

- - the classpath of your project
- - the classpath of every Spark cluster node

 ### Building
 See [Building And Artifacts](12_building_and_artifacts.md)